ramanan849/BBHs_from_scratch_KSP5.0/README.md

 Hey there!
-This repository contains the .ipynb COMPAS Outputs for tasks 1,2 and 3 (as of now)
+This repository contains the COMPAS output files for tasks 1,2,3,0 and 4